ggininla/LocalFileOpenerForEdge/README.md

 2. Start Microsoft Edge browser and navigate to edge://extensions/
 3. Enable **Developer mode** by clicking the toggle on the side menu.
 4. Click on **Load unpacked** button and choose folder **edge-extension**.
 5. Go to folder **native-app-win32** and run **register-host-app.bat** to register the host application.
 In case the repository folder has been moved to a new location, the registration must be updated by running **register-host-app.bat** again in the new location.
+Alternatively, use the [installer](https://github.com/ggininla/LocalFileOpenerForEdge/blob/main/native-app-win32/bin/FileExplorerLauncherForEdge-Installer-Win64-1.0.0.exe) to do system-wiide installation.

 # Build
 The extension does not need to be built.
 The JS scripts are loaded and executed by the browser.